evolvingstuff/vdw2/content/posts/video-references.md

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;their average of 4 office visits per year dropped down to one visit.

-More and more people are getting Vitamin D tests, a <a href="/posts/10-times-increase-in-just-3-years" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 4185">10 times increase in just 3 years.</a>
+More and more people are getting Vitamin D tests, a [10 times increase in just 3 years.](/tags/10-times-increase-in-just-3-years.html)

 <img src="/attachments/d3.mock.jpg" alt="image" width="400">